 Award Appeal Due to Extenuating Circumstances

-Students must submit supporting documentation to their ESA for confirmation of inability to meet the minimum requirements under Senate Regulations.
+Students must submit supporting documentation to their ES Advisor for confirmation of inability to meet the minimum requirements under Senate Regulations.
 Successful award appeal will allow student to retain their recommended award.

 Definition: awards that are recommended to graduating students, to recognize their career at UBC